jaytyrrell13/pal/README.md

 pal make
 ```

 The `add` command can be used if you want an alias for a directory outside your projects e.g. a directory of notes.
-If you chose "unique" previously, you will be prompted for the editor's CLI tool.
+If you chose "Unique" previously, you will be prompted for the editor's CLI tool.

 **Note:** the `add` command will prompt you to run the `make` command if the aliases file does not exist yet.